Sound Transit approves $375,000 contract with new CEO Julie Timm

 “We are transitioning quickly from a capital program to an operating program,” he said.
 “We need a strong leader, and a leader who can bring people together and collaborate effectively with others.”

-Before working in Richmond, she was involved with light rail in Hampton Roads, Virginia, and a transit ballot measure in Nashville.
+Before working in Richmond, Timm was involved with light rail in Hampton Roads, Virginia, and a transit ballot measure in Nashville, Tennessee.
 It’s a big step up to lead Sound Transit’s $142 billion, 30-year finance plan to build and operate 12 megaprojects voters approved in 2016, or deal with public frustrations like Seattle’s broken downtown station escalators requiring a nine-year, $96 million replacement program.

 She does bring superior personal skills, high curiosity, attention to social equity, and passion for public transit, according to Virginia transit supporters and Sound Transit officials who interviewed her.
 She stabilized ridership in Richmond despite the pandemic by making fares free, riding the buses herself, and keeping an “open-door policy” toward advocates, according to Virginia reports.